Education Research Current Organisation and Cooperation NL

 Doctorate Committee

 Before uploading the manuscript to Hora Finita, a Doctorate Committee (assessment committee) must be appointed.
-This is the responsibility of the supervisor and should be done in due time before the hand-in of the manuscript.
+This is the responsibility of the first supervisor and should be done in due time before the hand-in of the manuscript.

 Manuscript and assessment procedure